-Following an agreement reached between the FIA, Formula 1, as well as all ten teams currently on grid, an all-new Sprint Qualifying format has been approved for three Grands Prix this season: two European venues and a single non-European venue (yet to be announced).
+Following an agreement reached between the FIA, Formula 1, as well as all ten teams currently on grid, an all-new Sprint Qualifying format has been approved for three Grands Prix this season: two European venues (the first one being Silverstone for the British GP tonight; the second widely believed to be Monza) and a single non-European venue (yet to be announced).

 “We are excited by this new opportunity that will bring our fans an even more engaging race weekend in 2021,” says Stefano Domenicali, Formula 1 President & CEO.